 How Chanl Built on MCP

-When we designed how Chanl agents connect to external data and tools, the choice to build on MCP was straightforward.
-The alternative — a proprietary integration layer — would have meant asking customers to learn our specific connector format, creating lock-in for them and a growing maintenance burden for us.
+Chanl agents connect to external tools and data through MCP, so any MCP server your team has built, or any of the thousands of community servers already available, can be connected to your agent without writing integration code.
+When we designed Chanl's architecture, the choice to build on MCP was straightforward.
+The alternative, a proprietary integration layer, would have meant asking customers to learn our specific connector format, creating lock-in for them and a growing maintenance burden for us.

 This also makes testing much cleaner.
 Because every tool call goes through a standard interface, Chanl can capture and inspect every tool invocation during scenario test runs.
 You can see exactly which tools the agent called, what inputs it passed, and whether the outputs were handled correctly.
 That kind of observability is much harder when tool integrations are scattered across custom connector code.